RobotecAI/SimulationInterfacesDemo/README.md

     - To file `ros2_ws/src/Universal_Robots_ROS2_Driver/ur_robot_driver/launch/ur_control.launch.py` the `panda_hand_controller` was added.
     - To file `ros2_ws/src/Universal_Robots_ROS2_Driver/ur_moveit_config/srdf/ur_macro.srdf.xacro` the `panda_hand` group was added with appropriate collision disables.

+One more repository was added to `ros2_ws` folder and modified to work with ROS2 Humble:
 - Dingo - from https://github.com/dingo-cpr/dingo
     - All packages except `dingo_description` were removed.
     - The `dingo_description` package was modified to remove all references to gazebo and accessories.
 The files modified are: